 It requires a hot, fresh and bubbly “straight out of the oven” look.
 This disappears in a very short time.
 It can take only a few minutes before the pizza becomes cold, congealed and greasy.
 Nobody will want to eat a pizza that looks sad in the pictures.

 You need to be organized and plan everything in advance.
 Have everything ready – from your lighting to your pizza base to the toppings.

 Once the pizza comes out of the oven, you have a very short window to get the shot.
 I recommend that you prepare an extra pizza to use as a stand-in while you get your lighting right.

 Once you like how your shot is looking, replace the stand-in with the “hero”.
 This is the pizza that is meant to be in the final shot.

 1. Edit Your Pizza Photos for a Natural Look

 The aim of food photography is for your subjects to look as natural as possible.
 After all, you’re selling food; it needs to appeal to the senses and look appetising.
 You shouldn’t make the pizza look different from what the guests can eat in reality.

 Color is such an important part of food photography.
 You need to have total control of it.
 This is something a preset can’t give you.

-Presets can create strange and unnatural colour tones.
+Presets can create strange and unnatural color tones.
 These are especially obvious in the shadows and highlights.

 But, if you have taken care of your lighting, you will not need to do a lot of post-production.

 When you’re editing, punch up the vibrance instead of your saturation.
-Work individually with the colour sliders in Lightroom to give your pizza images a natural boost.
+Work individually with the color sliders in Lightroom to give your pizza images a natural boost.

 A few tweaks are all you need to take your pictures from decent to fabulous.